Painting on Location

 Different knife blades

-These painting images are about 1:1, they were photographed in the morning light because it's whitest.
+These painting images are about 1:1, they were photographed in the morning light because it's the whitest.

 My 5" x 3/4" spreading blade was out for the picture.
-It's for applying gesso and making paint.
+It's for spreading gesso and making paint.

-If you hold the painting in your hand, it's easier to get the blade in the right position to apply paint.
-Spreading the paint is a skill that you will be in control of in a short time.
+If you hold the painting in your hand, it's easier to get the blade in the right position for spreading the paint, a skill that you will be in control of in a short time.

-It's nice to have a long, skinny, parallel edged blade too like my # 5.
+It's nice to have a long, skinny, parallel edged blade too, like my # 5.
+The #5 has LOEW CORNELL J-15 Japan stamped into the black handle,

 #2 I don't use much.

-#3 is a very flexable very flat broad blade, good for smoothing, hard cutting.
+#3 is a very thin flat broad blade, good for smoothing, hard cutting.

 #4 broke but I made it useable.
 Now they sell a shape like this.